 When a geographic relocation plays a significant role in a family law matter, it can be essential to secure the assistance of an attorney with extensive experience handling similar matters.
 If you expect a change in your life circumstances (or your ex-spouse’s circumstances) to impact your divorce case, Mariellen can represent you and advise you as to if a modification of an existing family court order is appropriate.

 If you are experiencing the pain of divorce, dealing with a complex custody battle or handling another challenging family law matter, having the right attorney on your side can make all the difference.
-Debra is here to make that difference in your case.
-Call Debra Stokes today for superior family law assistance.
-Debra is your family law attorney serving Charleston, Mount Pleasant and surrounding areas.
+Mariellen is here to make that difference in your case.
+Call Mariellen Antonelli today for superior family law assistance.
+Mariellen is your family law attorney serving Cleveland and surrounding areas.

 Every family law case is different.
 Whether your case seems simple or incredibly complex, we will work with you to develop and implement a viable strategy to resolve it properly, either through mediation or litigation.